ovicrisan/ContactForm/readme.md

 # ContactForm

-This is a demo of a simple contact form processing library (.NET Standard), deployed to [NuGet.org](https://www.nuget.org/packages/OviCrisan.ContactForm/), using Azure DevOps pipeline for CI/CD, then used in a web app + API, Azure Function and AWS Lambda .
+This is a demo of a simple [contact form](https://github.com/ovicrisan/ContactForm/tree/master/ContactForm) processing library (.NET Standard), deployed to [NuGet.org](https://www.nuget.org/packages/OviCrisan.ContactForm/), using Azure DevOps pipeline for CI/CD, then used in a [web app + API](https://github.com/ovicrisan/ContactForm/tree/master/ContactForm.Web), Azure Function and AWS Lambda.

+The core functionality of sending notification emails and/or calling a webhook or REST API using HTTP POST is provided by [ContactForm](https://github.com/ovicrisan/ContactForm/tree/master/ContactForm) .NET Standard library, then used by all other projects.

+For details on each separate project see their *readme.md* files.